-The plot fees for 2017 are $120 for a full-size plot (20 feet x 40 feet) and $75 for a half-size plot ( 20 feet x 20 feet).
+The plot fees are $120 for a full-size plot (20 feet x 40 feet) and $75 for a half-size plot ( 20 feet x 20 feet).
 This fee includes the tilling of the entire garden in the early spring, the cost of water for the entire gardening season, and all other repair, maintenance and clerical expenses.

 First time gardeners are charged a $25 clean-up deposit.
 The deposit is refunded if the plot is cleaned off at the end of the gardening season.

 Located on two acres in Bear Creek Park, the garden consists of 104 full size plots.
 The garden is surrounded by a five-foot high fence with seven gates.
 An underground network of water pipes delivers city water to faucets located adjacent to each group of four plots.

 Call Karen at (719) 634-4433 or John at (719) 576-2664 to reserve a plot.

 In Cooperation with El Paso County Parks, BCGA has established rules and guidelines for each gardener to follow.
 Click Bear Creek Garden Association Rules to download and print for your reference.